-- The hospital gift shop is located in PAV C across the hall from the entrance - The Thunder Zone - The Thunder Zone is a resource center with two computers and a printer.
-The center is open Monday Friday, 9 a.m.
-4 p.m., and is located in the glass atrium on the first floor of Pavilion C, in between the gift shop and security desk. - The Child life Zone - The space serves children ages 0-19 years and their families.
-As the primary therapeutic playroom at Denver Health, The Child Life Zone offers opportunities for play, relaxation and self-expression, as patients and families explore technology, music, art, and more! - Child Life Specialists work alongside hospitalized children and their families, youth in the community, and community partners to provide a safe space for healing and recreation. - The Child Life Zone is available to patients and families who are working directly with a Child Life Specialist.
+- The hospital gift shop is located in PAV C across the hall from the entrance The Thunder Zone - gift shop and security desk. - The Child life Zone - patients and families explore technology, music, art, and more! - and community partners to provide a safe space for healing and recreation. - Specialist.